Procida is the smallest of the islands in the gulf of Naples, and a lot less touristy than Capri and Ischia.

 It’s a good idea to get to get to the pier early (say 8am to give you time to queue) if you want to have time to do some sightseeing in Procida before and after lunch and get back to Naples the same day.

 I arrived at the the Molo Bevello at about 10am on a Sunday to find that only SNAV were running hydrofoils that day.
 I’d missed the 8.25 am sailing and had a couple of hours to wait till the next one at 12am, To kill time I walked down towards Chiaia to have a look at Naples’ second seafront castle, Castel dell’ Ovo, which is quite near (see separate post).

 I finally got to Marina Grande in Procida at about 1.30pm.
 I didn’t want hang about as I was half an hour late for my lunch reservation, so I decided to cancel my plan of hiring a bike and instead jumped in a cab to get to the other side of the island.
 You can apparently ask the restaurant to pick you up in a boat from Marina Grande, but I hadn’t been that organised.

 For €10 I think the friendly cab driver took me the long way round but he probably wanted to give me a good impression of the island, as well as a great view of my destination Baia di Chiaia, from the top of the cliffs.
-Please click on the thumbnails to appreciate the views properly.

 According to Fodors, Procida is the most densely populated island in Europe and certainly everywhere I saw was pretty built up, although not in a bad way.